-On September 2, 2010 the Company entered in to an agreement in principal to acquire a 50% interest in the La Diana property from Camsim Minas SA DE CV ("Camsim").
-During the year, the Company has amended the terms of the agreement to reduce the work commitment on the property by issuing additional common shares.
-Under the amended terms of the agreement, the Company must pay Camsim \$250,000 in cash; issue 4,000,000 common shares of the Company, and incur exploration and administrative expenditures of \$2,500,000.
-During the current year the Company issued 1,000,000 common shares.
-In order to complete the amended option agreement the Company must issue 1,000,000 common shares for the amendment of the agreement.
-In addition, the Company will be required to incur additional \$2,206,046 in exploration and administrative expenditures by the third year anniversary date of the agreement between the two companies.
+On December 20, 2013 the Company reached an agreement in principal to extend its option to acquire a 50% interest in the La Diana property for an additional one year period.
+The Company agreed to pay the vendor 2,000,000 of its common shares as consideration for the vendor granting an extension to the agreement.
+In order to finalize the amended option agreement the Company must still issue the 2,000,000 shares which were issued subsequent to year end (see Note 15).
+In addition to earn its 50% interest, the Company will be required to incur additional \$2,194,546 in exploration and administrative expenditures by the fourth year anniversary date of the agreement between the two companies.